NathanPERIER/BannerINSA/README.md

 # Assets

 The terminal I use in the screenshots is gnome-terminal (the default terminal in Ubuntu).
 My colour profile is [Blood Moon](https://github.com/dguo/blood-moon) adapted for gnome-terminal.
+This theme has a pink-ish dark red, which is why screenshots with the `--fill` option may look like they are pink/magenta.
+They actually have the default colour, which is red.

-The ASCII art text was generated using the font Colossal in a generator like [this one](https://patorjk.com/software/taag/#p=display&f=Colossal&t=INSA) (which is basically an interface running [FIGlet](http://www.figlet.org/)) and then modified the 'A' just a bit to resemble the INSA logo.
+The ASCII art text was generated using the font Colossal in a generator like [this one](https://patorjk.com/software/taag/#p=display&f=Colossal&t=INSA) (which is basically an interface running [FIGlet](http://www.figlet.org/)), I then modified the 'A' just a bit to mimic the INSA logo.

 :pancakes: